huysentruitw/win-beacon/ReadMe.md

 ## Overview

-WinBeacon is a managed .NET (C#) library with a minimal Bluetooth LE Stack that is able to detect and act as an iBeacon¹.
+WinBeacon is a managed .NET (C#) library with a minimal Bluetooth LE Stack that is able to detect and act as iBeacon¹ and Eddystone.
 This stack doesn't support BLE devices, only the detection and transmission of BLE advertisement packets used by beacons.

 ## Supported operating systems